-Most vineyards are located in the center along the Garonne, In the west there is a relatively humid, maritime climate and towards the east mediterranes climate with dry and hot summers in front.
-On the left bank of the Garonne are mainly white wines, produced on the right bank of the Garonne, especially red and rosé wines.
-The most important red wines are Cabernet Franc.
+Most of the vineyards are located in the center along the Garonne, There is a relatively humid, maritime climate in the west and a Mediterranean climate in the east climate with dry and hot summers.
+On the left bank of the Garonne mainly white wines are produced, on the right bank of the Garonne mainly red and rose wines.
+The main red wine varieties are Cabernet Franc.
 Cabernet Sauvignon.
 Cot.
 Duras.
 Gamay.
 Tannat.
-Merlot and Négrette, The most important white wines are Chardonnay.
+Merlot and Négrette, The main types of white wine are Chardonnay.
 Chenin BlancColombard.
 Len de l'El.
 Gros Manseng.
 Petit Manseng.
 Mauzac Blanc.
 Muscadelle and Sauvignon Blanc, Well-known producers are Cave de Crouseilles, Domaine de Baudare, Labastide-de-Levis, Producteurs Plaimont and Ribonnet.